 “Do you want to see it, Dad?” she asks.

 This time I respond without hesitation.
 “Sure, go soak it and I’ll take a look.”

 There was a Y-shaped laceration on the top of her big toe and a flap of skin hanging from the tip of the same toe.
 Bloody, but I didn’t think she needed stitches.

 The two of us took care of it.
 Riley didn’t want me touching her toe, so I instructed her how to clean the wounds, remove debris, and apply the ointment.
 She let me bandage it for her once she’d done the major doctoring of it.

 “You doing okay, Dad?” she asked, knowing how I react to the sight of blood.

 “You’ve come a long way,” she said.

 After Riley was back up on her feet I asked if she came home because she wanted someone to take care of her injury.
 She smiled coyly and said she did.
-She came back home because she needed me again.
-She was still my little girl and her injury reminded me of it.
+Riley came back home because she needed me again.
+She was still my little girl and her injury reminded me of that.